 Cycling to Lhasa via Qinghai-Tibet Highway

 Qinghai-Tibet Highway is the most popular cycling route to Tibet from other provinces.
 The road starts from Xining to Lhasa with a distance of 2200km.
 The whole route is asphalt road and does not have many rises and falls.
 It is an easy route for cyclists.

 The whole Qinghai-Tibet highway is paved asphalt road

 The natural landscapes you will see in Qinghai-Tibet highway

-Along the route you could enjoy seeing the largest salt lake Qinhai Lake, Caka Salt Lake, snow capped Kunlun Mountain Ranges, no man's land Hoh Xil, Tuotuo River in the upper reaches of the Yangtze River, the mysterious Tanggu La Pass, stretches of wide prairies in North of Tibet and the Yangpachen hot spring.
+Along the Qinghai Tibet highway you could enjoy seeing the largest salt lake Qinghai Lake, Caka Salt Lake, snow-capped Kunlun Mountain Ranges, no man's land Hoh Xil, Tuotuo River in the upper reaches of the Yangtze River, the mysterious Tanggu La Pass, stretches of wide prairies in North of Tibet and the Yangpachen hot spring.